-3 Good Alternatives To Man Pages Every Linux User Should Know - OSTechNix
+Good Alternatives To Man Pages Every Linux User Needs To Know

 For more details, check the project home page.

 Cheat is another useful alternative to man pages to learn Unix commands.
-It allows you to create and view interactive cheatsheets on the command-line.
+It allows you to create and view interactive Linux/Unix commands cheatsheets on the command-line.

-The recommended way to Cheat is using pip.
-Pip can be installed using any one of below methods depending upon the distribution you use.
+The recommended way to install Cheat is using Pip package manager.
+If you haven't install Pip in your Linux distribution, refer the following link:

-On Arch Linux and its derivatives, run the following command to install pip:

 Once pip installed, install Cheat using pip with command: